dexterbt1/MooseX-DataMapper/README.markdown

 WARNING
 -------

 This is experimental / preview stuff and the API and implementaion is still highly fluid and is continuously evolving.
 This is not (yet) even packaged for / released in CPAN.
+Even the project name may later.
 Standard full disclaimer below.
+USE AT YOUR OWN RISK!

 Features (so far)